 All our information came from four or five Buddhist pagodas controlled by a leftist monk named Thich-Tri-Quang, instead of from the other 3,700 pagodas which remained loyal to the Diem Government.

 This propaganda fooled our State Department into giving the green light to Diem’s enemies to overthrow his Government.
 Our embassy denied him asylum, and he was murdered.

 The falsity of the propaganda about religious persecution was proved by the United Nations which set up a fact-finding mission to investigate the charges.
 This 16-nation UN report concluded that the accounts of massive persecution of the Buddhists were “at the best, vastly exaggerated, at the worst, a sordid propaganda fraud. … The persecution was either nonexistent or vastly exaggerated.”

 The UN report described how one monk had been recruited by a “suicide promotion squad,” lied to and promised pain-killing drugs, in order to persuade him to burn himself.

 Only three weeks later, Lee Harvey Oswald shot President John Kennedy.
 Oswald had lived in the Soviet Union, was permitted to travel freely there, to marry a Russian and take her out of the country.
-After he returned to the United States, he was brainwashed by the Pair Play for Cuba Committee to hate President Kennedy because Kenney had forced Khrushchev to remove the Soviet missiles from their Cuban launching pads.
+After he returned to the United States, he was brainwashed by the Fair Play for Cuba Committee to hate President Kennedy because Kennedy had forced Khrushchev to remove the Soviet missiles from their Cuban launching pads.